Table of Contents Show

 Rehoboth, located in eastern Sussex County in Delaware, is known for its beaches.
-It is one of the most popular and sort after vacation destinations.
+It is one of the most popular and sought-after vacation destinations.
 Engulfed with a profound history, Rehoboth is a complete holiday destination.

 The Rehoboth town, founded in 1873, was the Rehoboth Beach Camp Meeting Association and was later renamed “Cape Henlopen City.”
 It was only in 1893 that it got its present name, Rehoboth Beach.

 If you are wondering how to explore the best of Rehoboth Beach,

 1. 25 Things to Do in Rehoboth Beach

 1.1.
 Rehoboth Beach

 Referred to as the “Nation’s Summer Capital,” Rehoboth Beach is one of the favorite destinations of beach lovers.
 Delaware Coast offers some of the cleanest beaches on the East Coast.

-The beach has a 5- Star rating awarded by NRDC for its water quality.
+The beach has a 5-star rating awarded by NRDC for its water quality.
 Many local businesses have emerged in this area due to the popularity of Rehoboth Beach among tourists.
-Seashell shops and gift shop line up Rehoboth Avenue.
+Seashell shops and gift shops line up Rehoboth Avenue.

-The vibe of Rehoboth beach will make you desirous of staying longer and returning more often to enjoy what the city offers.
+The vibe of Rehoboth Beach will make you desire to stay longer and return more often to enjoy what the city offers.

 1.2.
 Rehoboth Beach Boardwalk